Book

 Prevention

-To reduce your risk of NAFLD:
+To reduce your risk of MASLD:

 • Exercise.
 Be active most days of the week.
-Get an OK from your health care team first if you haven't been exercising regularly.
+Get an OK from your healthcare team first if you haven't been exercising regularly.

 Diagnosis